sashatumko/SimpleRestAPI/README.md

 ```

 ### Testing
-I have included a Python test script in the testing directory.
+I have included a Python test script in the testing directory which inserts and retrieves a few example products to the database.
-Postman and the H2 console are also a convenient way to perform simple tests.
+I also used Postman and the H2 console as a convenient way to perform simple API tests.